A not so peaceful "peace plan"

 Profiting from persecution

 Companies are profiting from human rights violations.
-Last year, in our report Destination: Occupation, we exposed the fact that tourism companies like TripAdvisor (amongst others) are listing places to stay in illegal Israeli settlements in the Occupied Palestinian Territories, despite knowing that these Israeli settlements are illegal under international law and are at the root of a system of institutionalized discrimination and human rights violations suffered by Palestinian communities.
+Last year, in our report Destination: Occupation, we exposed the fact that tourism companies like TripAdvisor (amongst others) are listing places to stay in illegal Israeli settlements in the Occupied Palestinian Territories, despite knowing that these Israeli settlements are illegal under international law and are at the root of a system of institutionalised discrimination and human rights violations suffered by Palestinian communities.